mchajdecki/osTicket-Post-Installation-Configuration/README.md

 - Windows 10</b> (21H2)

-<h1>This tutorial is a follow up to the previous <a href="https://github.com/mchajdecki/osticket-prerequisites-and-installation">Prerequisites and Installation of the osTicket.
-The resources used in this section will be the virtual machine created and osTicket installed previously.</h1>
+<h1>This tutorial is a follow up to the previous <a href="https://github.com/mchajdecki/osticket-prerequisites-and-installation">os Ticket - Prerequisites and Installation </a> The resources used in this post installation configuration will be the previously created Virtual Machine and the osTicket configuration so far.
+Reference to the link provided for the first steps of the osTicket installation and configuration.

 - Resource Group
 - Windows Virtual Machine